 I’ve written a number of articles about meditation already.
 On the huge body of scientific evidence which shows just how good meditation is for your mental and physical wellbeing, why meditating could boost your promotion chances, and what life at a silent meditation retreat is like.
 But today, I’m going to take it back to basics.
-And explain how to do what on the surface should really be the most simple of tasks: following your breathing.
+And explain how to meditate.

+Learning how to meditate should really be the most simple of tasks on the surface: following your breathing.
 Of course, given how out of control our minds are without training, this simple task is usually anything but.
-But hopefully, in the next few steps, I can explain a few little tips that will make meditating less difficult than it often appears at the start.
+But hopefully, in the next few steps, I can explain a few little tips on how to meditate which will hopefully make it less difficult than it often appears at the start.
 Here we go.

 1. Sit down.
-This can be on a chair, a cushion on the floor, or your bed.
+This is the first (hopefully easy) part of how to meditate.
+It can be done on a chair, a cushion on the floor, or your bed.
 The main thing is to make sure that your back is straight.
 If it isn’t, you’ll probably find yourself falling asleep in no time.